vcvpaiva/Encyclopedia/README.md

 This is a fork of the collaborative and open [Encyclopedia of Proof Systems]().

-The goal is to have only some of the systems in the original encyclopedia:
+The goal is to have only some of the systems in the original encyclopedia including:

    * NJ, NK (Gentzen-Prawitz style, propositional only)
    * LJ, LK, Maehara-Dragalin, FIL